-successes of genetics and reproductive human medicine mean that parents can now select embryos whose genetic profiles promise a reduced risk of illness.
-They are advantage of the opportunities provided reproductive medicine 'weed out' to embrvos predispositions, for instance, for cancer - which will not break out in later life with certainty but only with a certain degree of probability - and to bring potentially healthy children into the world.
+The successes of human genetics and reproductive medicine mean that parents can now select embryos whose genetic profiles promise a reduced risk of illness.
+They are taking advantage of the opportunities provided by reproductive medicine to 'weed out' embryos with predispositions, for instance, for cancer - which will not break out in later life with certainty but only with a certain degree of probability - and to bring potentially healthy children into the world.
 All couples, whether they like it or not, will be confronted with this difficult decision sooner or later.
 They will have to assess whether their wish to prevent suffering, even though they cannot be certain that it will occur, justifies the conscious selection of an embryo and the 'rejection' of potential children who are bearers of a 'risk gene', however the latter is identified.
 This can lead simultaneously to a lowering of inhibitions.
-The growing interest in the early detection and elimination of the risk of cancer through 'genetic screening' is symptomatic of a genetic growing tolerance for selection.
-It is contributing to the use of pre-implantation diagnosis to identify indicators that are less concerned with serious illnesses and ultimately even give effect to preferences and prejudices.
+The growing interest in the early detection and elimination of the risk of cancer through 'genetic screening' is symptomatic of a growing tolerance for genetic selection.
+It is also contributing to the use of pre-implantation diagnosis to identify indicators that are less concerned with serious illnesses and ultimately even give effect to preferences and prejudices.
 And although there are in the meantime thousands of apparently healthy babies in the United States who underwent these interventions at the pre-embryonic stage, concerns over their unknown long-term effects cannot be simply brushed aside.